ma-weihua/ma-weihua.github.io/index.md

 # About Me
 Here is **Weihua Ma (Cora, 马卫华)**.<br>

-&nbsp;&nbsp;&nbsp;&nbsp;I’m currently pursuing a Master’s degree in Computational Communication at Nanjing University, supervised by [Prof. Cheng-Jun Wang](https://chengjun.github.io/), with a focus on narrative communication.<br>
+I’m currently pursuing a Master’s degree in Computational Communication at Nanjing University, supervised by [Prof. Cheng-Jun Wang](https://chengjun.github.io/), with a focus on narrative communication.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;Feel free to reach out if you'd like to connect or have a chat — I'm always open to discussions and collaboration! :)

 ---